onivim/oni/PLAN.md

 - Syntax highlighting
     - Fix regression / change in highlighting
     - Support document symbol
+    - Only update symbol if the LS supports it

 - How to express keyword from language server plugin?